vespa-engine/blog/_posts/2021-02-18-build-basic-text-search-app-from-python-with-vespa.md

 ## Install

-The pyvespa simplified API introduced here was released on version `0.2.0`
+The pyvespa simplified API introduced here was released in version `0.2.0`

 `pip3 install pyvespa>=0.2.0`